Low-Cost Spay/Neuter Clinic

 We do not accept any kitties with skin lesions, fever (ears hot to the touch), lethargy (lack of normal activity), wheezing/shortness of breath, or runny/goopy eyes/noses.

-We are open virtually every Friday of the year.
 Please let me know if you have a work/schedule issue, we may be able to work something out for drop-off & pick-up.

 We will vaccinate your kittens to prep them for our No-Kill adoption program for $5 each, starting at 4 weeks of age (according to the national ASPCA protocol), for a series of 3 shots, each 2 weeks apart.